therealcyberlord/Vea/README.md

 - Modular architecture with LangGraph support and LangSmith observability
 - Support markdown for programming languages
 - Visible thinking traces when using a reasoning model
+- Web-based configuration interface for model and tool selection

 ## Tech Stack